FLAMEGPU/FLAMEGPU2-docs/src/guide/3-behaviour-definition/6-host-functions.rst

 Writing Host Functions
 ---------------------------------
-Host functions have access to the ``HostAPI``.
-This has similarities to the ``DeviceAPI`` available within agent functions, however different functionality is available.
+Host functions have access to the :class:`HostAPI<flamegpu::HostAPI>`.
+This has similarities to the :class:`DeviceAPI<flamegpu::DeviceAPI>` available within agent functions, however different functionality is available.

 **Agent Tools**